 Why a 19th century portrait of three southern Indian noblewomen is “one of the most important scientific pictures in the history of medicine in India.”

 The R21/Matrix-M vaccine is the first to show promise of hitting the World Health Organisation’s target of 75% efficacy against malaria.

 When the pandemic started, India defied expectations by having a milder outbreak than had been predicted.
 Now, it is seeing a deadly second wave that is bringing the country’s health system to its knees – so what is behind this, and how much is…

-A deadly cousin of Ebola, Marburg can kill nine out of ten people it infects, and international travel has taken it from Africa to Europe twice in the past 40 years.
-Will increasing globalisation make this virus more likely to erupt around the…
+A cousin of Ebola, Marburg can kill nine out of ten people it infects, and international travel has taken it from Africa to Europe twice in the past 40 years.
+The virus has just hit Equatorial Guinea for the first time ever – what does this mean…

 Scientists who study the post-illness syndrome are taking a close look at patients’ reports of this unexpected benefit of the vaccine.